Savannah Women of Vision: Recognition Ceremony

 1810 Bull St.

 During the ceremony, each honoree will be extolled through prose, music and art.
-As a permanent tribute, relief portraits of the 10 women, carved by SCAD alumnus Michael Porten (B.F.A. illustration, M.F.A. painting), will adorn the walls of Arnold Hall, home of the SCAD School of Liberal Arts.
+As a permanent tribute, relief portraits of the five women, carved by SCAD alumnus Michael Porten (M.F.A., painting, 2012; B.F.A., illustration, 2004), will adorn the walls of Arnold Hall, home of the SCAD School of Liberal Arts.

 The university invites the public to join the celebration.

-The genesis of Wallace’s Savannah Women of Vision initiative, which elevates a traditionally underrepresented — and yet tremendously influential — demographic, can be traced to the Works Progress Administration’s 1930s mural featured in the historic Arnold Hall Theater.
-The mural, a visual ode to the titans of Savannah’s history, is notable in its omission of women.
+The genesis of President Wallace's Savannah Women of Vision initiative, which elevates a traditionally underrepresented — and yet tremendously influential — demographic, can be traced to the grand 1930s New Deal-era mural in the historic Arnold Hall theater.
+The mural, a visual ode to the titans of Savannah's history, is notable in its omission of women.

 As Wallace explains, "Savannah as we know it rests on the triumphs of its women — mothers, entrepreneurs, authors, patriots, philanthropists.
 I created the Savannah Women of Vision at SCAD to illuminate trailblazers and their transcendent work, keeping their names and deeds not only in our hearts, but publicly acclaimed.
 These are our heroines."